bytesunite/li-git-essential-training/ch1-why-use-git.md

 In addition to using git on our local computer you can store versions of your code in the cloud, protecting you if your computer is lost/damaged/etc. A cloud provider that works with Git, such as GitHub, is one solution to not only storing it locally but also on the cloud.

+## Git to share code
+Have you ever shared code with a coworker or friend?
+If you have a file "code1" and you share this with your friend you want to make sure they have access to it.
+Emailing code is problematic as it can be marked as spam or the email provider limits the size of the attachment.
+You could put it on a USB thumb drive but this is not very convenient unless your friend or coworker is close.

+With a cloud provider, such as GitHub, we can make our code public so others can gain access to it by giving them the url where they can access the content.
+On GitHub a "repository" is a location where you can store your code and make it available to others.
+This provides an easy way for other to access your code as long as they have an Internet connection.